Securities and Exchange Board of India: Functions and responsibilities

 SEBI has three powers rolled into one body: quasi-legislative, quasi-judicial and quasi-executive.
 It drafts regulations in its legislative capacity, it conducts investigation and enforcement action in its executive function and it passes rulings and orders in its judicial capacity.
 Though this makes it very powerful, there is an appeal process to create accountability.
 There is a Securities Appellate Tribunal which is a three-member tribunal and is currently headed by Justice Tarun Agarwala, former Chief Justice of the Meghalaya High Court.
 A second appeal lies directly to the Supreme Court.
 SEBI has taken a very proactive role in streamlining disclosure requirements to international standards.
+In October 2025, SEBI issued a consultation paper proposing new incentives for retail investors in corporate bonds such as higher coupon rates or issue-price discounts for certain investor categories and recommended raising the threshold for High-Value Debt Listed Entities to ease compliance for issuers.